Chart Color Schemes

 Cardiff is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Cardiff's cultural diversity was found to be below average, with 89.0% of its population born in Australia, 91.8% being citizens, and 93.8% speaking English only at home.
-Christianity was the main religion in Cardiff, comprising 49.9% of its population.
-The most notable overrepresentation was seen in the 'Other' category, which made up 0.8% of Cardiff's population compared to 0.4% across the rest of NSW.
+Christianity was the main religion in Cardiff, comprising 49.9% of people.
+The most notable overrepresentation was in Other religions, which made up 0.8% of the population compared to 0.4% across Rest of NSW.

 Frequently Asked Questions - Diversity